devops-infra/docker-okta-aws-sso/README.md

 remember_device = True
 output_format = json
 ```

+Parameters, like password, can be also passed via environment variables for reuse.
+But keep in mind security concerns.

 ## Running
 Depending on the configuration (above) new AWS credentials can be obtained by running: